Bubbler-4/coq-misc-works/README.md

 Currently, the only dependencies are within LF.
 Run `make <filename>.vo` inside that folder to compile the target file and all of its dependencies.

-Running on Gitpod is also supported, but not recommended for now because you can't interactively browse the proof scripts.
+Running on Gitpod is also supported, and you can actually run CoqIDE online through the VNC server.
-(I tried terminal Emacs + ProofGeneral on Gitpod, but it's close to unusable.)
-We should wait until at least three things come to life (AFAIK all of these are planned, but progress is unknown):
+For native Gitpod support (no VNC), we should wait until at least three things come to life (AFAIK all of these are planned, but progress is unknown):

 * Coq speaks LSP,
 * a working VS Code plugin is available using the LSP,